Taking photographs with spectacles

 Many digital SLR cameras are also equipped with a LiveView function.
 The rear display shows directly what the digital sensor sees and what is saved as a photo when the shutter button is pressed.
 For a final check that the picture is in focus, you can zoom in on the subject with the magnification function.
-This ensures you that you have photographed the subject perfectly.
+That gives you the security that you have photographed the subject perfectly.
 Many compact and mirrorless system cameras have only such a display for viewing the subject.
 In bright sunlight, however, these displays are at a significant disadvantage in comparison to a viewfinder.
 And only the photographer with a viewfinder will have a clear and glare-free view through the lens.